movidius/ncappzoo/networks/inception_v1/README.md

 2. <a href="https://software.intel.com/en-us/openvino-toolkit" target="_blank">Intel OpenVINO 2019 R2 Toolkit</a>
 3. <a href="https://github.com/tensorflow/tensorflow" target="_blank">TensorFlow source repo</a>
 4. <a href="https://github.com/tensorflow/models" target="_blank">TensorFlow models repo</a>

+## Model Information
+### Inputs
+ - name: 'data', shape: [1x3x224x224], Expected color order is BGR.
+The original model expects the RGB color order, but for this sample, the IR is compiled with the --reverse_input_channels option to convert the IR to expect the BGR color order.

+### Outputs
+ - name: 'InceptionV1/Logits/Predictions/Softmax', shape: [1, 1001] - Output indexes represent each class probability.

 ## Running this Example
 You can run the sample with the command: